 George W. Cook

 His career spanned fifty-eight of the first sixty-six of Howard University's history.
 In 1898, he married Coralie Franklin.
 He also served on the Executive Board of Directors of the Washington D.C.
-NAACP from its inception until his death, which occurred in Philadelphia.
+NAACP from its inception until his death in Philadelphia.
 George William Cook died on August 20, 1931.